Dhriti-Roy/Egg-Catcher-Game-1/README.md

 This is a Egg catcher Game.
 I designed and developed it.
 I do represent it with name "Eggy-Bowl".
 It is a 3-D graphical game using Multiple python libraries.

-This Game can be played using arrow keys.
+This Game can be played using arrow keys..

 Left arrow key : to move catcher left